CLICKBE/3DLidarScanner-v2/README.md

 ## 3D Visualization of the scan

-To perform a quick 3D visualization based on the serial data you can use the Processing script developed by Dana Peters : [LidarScanner.pde](https://drive.google.com/file/d/1D5wfzA8i0Pzh4qe-1skmpnqmhrvaq9d3/view?usp=drive_web) who also developped a [3D LiDAR scanner](https://www.qcontinuum.org/lidar-scanner).
+To perform a quick 3D visualization based on the serial data you can use the Processing script developed by Dana Peters : [LidarScanner.pde](https://drive.google.com/file/d/1D5wfzA8i0Pzh4qe-1skmpnqmhrvaq9d3/view?usp=drive_web) who also developed a [3D LiDAR scanner](https://www.qcontinuum.org/lidar-scanner).

-In order to use this script you will need free [Processing](https://processing.org/) software.
+In order to use this script, you will need free [Processing](https://processing.org/) software.

 In order to send commands from this Processing sketch to the scanner, you can modified the `keyPressed()` function of the code by adding the following `else` condition to the `if, else if` statements that are present :
 ```java